Wong (Marvel Comics): Publication history

 Wong debuted in Strange Tales #110 (July 1963), created by Stan Lee and Steve Ditko.
 He appeared in the 2006 Dr. Strange: the Oath miniseries.

 Fictional character biography

-Wong is the descendant and look-alike of Kan, a Chinese monk who lived roughly one thousand years ago and was a student of the occult.
-Kan was also a teacher and a healer, and though his order of monks was devoted to the ways of peace, he was also a skillful warrior who would fight when necessary.
+Wong is the descendant of Kan, a Chinese monk who lived roughly one thousand years ago and was a student of the occult.
+Kan was manipulated by Vung, a court magician, into aiding his cause and killing the Wizard Kings.
+Seeking atonement, Kan and his descendants dedicated themselves to the service of mystics who themselves serve the forces of good.